GurpritK/InkAndRead/README.md

 - As I created more books for the book collection from the admin pages, by manually adding the book covers and details, I found that the display in the website was showing the HTML code within the descriptions for each book.
 This issue did not occur when I added the first book.
 By using 'safe' and 'striptags' tags in the HTML for book descriptions, I was able to fix this issue.

 - I decided instead of a favourites list, I wanted to create a wishlist instead.
 I updated all the frontend code to reflect this in the text on the website, but since it used the same functionality in the backend code I decided to keep the model table the same, and keep the field 'is_favourite' to use for the wishlist.
-I could've updated the table, and migrated once and transferred existing data but since there was no fundamental change to the backend functionality, it made sense to keep the table name as is.
+I could've updated the table, and migrated once and transferred existing data but since there was no fundamental change to the backend functionality, it made sense to keep the table name as is owing to time constraints.

+- A lot of issues using CSS and Bootstrap5 for responsive designing, with grids not displaying the book covers and descriptions clearly.
+In particular, on a mobile screen device, on the homepage the 'book of the week' section was cut in half.
+This same issue was not showing for the other pages, and the books were displaying correctly.
+I had created the book of the week grid differently to the other pages, as it displayed the book cover on the left hand side, and the description and ratings on the right.
+It was created this way to create a better flow for the homepage, and a more horizontal surface area, instead of vertical like the book collection page.
+To fix this, I...

 ## Deployment
 [Back To The Top](#table-of-contents)